josephrexme/josephrex.me/about/index.md

 For more about me, see my [about.me profile][16].
 About the image I use all over the internet, it was designed by [Funkwood][17] on [Deviantart][18].

-I'm presently a freelancer and I'm available to take jobs.
-[Send me an email][2]
+I'm presently a freelancer and I'm available to take jobs. <span data-email>Send me an email -</span>

 My PGP key: